Kvisaz/writecraft/prompts/index.md

 ## Text synthesis

+`Can you create example of dialogue to reveal character and advance the plot in situation '[TWO HEROES IN SITUATION]'"?`
+Example: 'Can you create example of dialogue to reveal character and advance the plot in situation 'Two friends investigate haunted castle"?'

 `Use rule "show dont tell" to create [N] examples of [HERO IN SITUATION]`

 Example: 'Use rule "show dont tell" to create three examples of morning routine of detective in victorian setting'

 `Create three examples of descriptive language for [HERO IN SITUATION]`